 Perhaps because of this, the project did not attract sufficient investment funds and so little was done in the first two years - the period in which Mozambican law demands substantial progress on the plan on which the land concession is based.
-The law also requires that a formal demarcation of the land, with marker posts, be done within a year - in this case by December 2010 - but Laurentino admits it still has not been completed.
+The law also requires that a formal demarcation of the land, with marker posts, be done within a year - in this case by December 2010 - but Rui Laurentino, CEO of Quifel Natural Resources, admits it still has not been completed.